 The brown quick fox jumps over the lazy dog.

-I’m sure you noticed the small change.
-If you’re a native english speaker, chances are the part that I altered sounded like fingernails on a blackboard.
-Do you know why “brown quick fox” sounds so wrong?
+You probably noticed a small change.
+If you’re a native English speaker, chances are the part that I altered stood out like a sore thumb.
+Do you know why “brown quick fox” sounds wrong?

 1. Quantity or number